Lipton125/TDS_Virtual_TA/README.md

 - `base_creation_test.py`
   Processes and consolidates the scraped data into a structured knowledge base ready for querying.

 - `updatelink.py`
-  Processes the discourses url and replaces them with working urls.
+  Processes the Discourse URLs and replaces them with working URLs.

 ---